opendatacube/odc-tools/docs/db-core-interface.md

 **Date:** 2019-06-12

-**Author:** Kirill Kouzoubov  (@Kirill888), Damien Ayers (@omad)
+**Author:** Kirill Kouzoubov  (@Kirill888), Damien Ayers (@omad), Alex Leith (@alexgleith)

 **Version:** datacube-core >=  1.7

-# Summary
+# Introduction

-The Database API is used in ODC Core for all access to the ODC Index.
+The Database API is used in the ODC Core for all access to the ODC Index.
 The Index is intended to be very flexible in the metadata formats it supports, while also maintaining high performance searching across multiple dimensions.

 Mostly, it has been successful in these goals.
 Unfortunately, while trying to implement improvements like fast extents queries (link), native resolution data loading (insert link) and other smaller changes, we have run up against several assumptions and design flaws which are limiting future ODC development.